 Contributions made to a child's pension do not count against the contributor's own pension contribution annual allowance and they may also help with the contributor's inheritance tax (IHT) planning.
-However, the child will not be able to draw the pension until they are within ten years of state pension age, which is now under review and is likely, although not confirmed, to rise to 68 by 2039.
+However, the child will not be able to draw the pension until they are within ten years of state pension age, which is now under review, with a decision due after the general election.